Prevention for Contact Dermatitis

-Wash the effected area with rubbing alcohol.
+Wash the affected area with rubbing alcohol.
 It also serves to draw the oil from the skin but burns when applied to an open wound.
 Spritz or sprinkle the area with rubbing alcohol and allow the area to air dry, do not dab with a cloth.

 Once the rash has stopped spreading and the bubbling has disappeared, use zinc ointment to encourage the wounds to heal without scarring.
 A and D ointment are helpful if you don’t have access to zinc.